 I’ve read that the Christmas Tree comes from the same farm that the Royal Family gets their trees from, where three trees are planted for every tree that is cut down.

-You will find many attractions in December around Covent Garden to cheer you up: the vibrant Apple Market, of course, a few sculptures of monumental balloon dogs by artist whatsisname, some Christmas displays (this year it’s a Disney’s Frozen theme), a Lego immersive adventure, a winter tunnel, and a Christmas Village featuring eight luxury igloos and a few chalets to eat and drink.
+December in Covent Garden offers plenty of festive attractions to lift your spirits like here in 2021 the bustling Apple Market, striking sculptures of monumental balloon dogs by artist Whatsisname, Disney’s Frozen-themed Christmas displays, a captivating Lego immersive adventure, a winter tunnel, and a charming Christmas Village complete with eight luxury igloos and cozy chalets for dining and drinks.

-It’s definitely worth wandering in Covent Garden at Christmas to admire the Christmas tree and get you into the festive mood at this special time of the year.
+It’s well worth a stroll through Covent Garden at Christmas to admire the stunning tree and soak up the festive atmosphere during this magical time of year.

 2. Trafalgar Square

-On the positive side, its location in the center of Trafalgar Square creates a wonderful setting to enjoy the Christmas season, especially as (since last year) you’ll find a Christmas market just in front of the National Gallery with shops selling Christmas presents and warm drinks…
+On the bright side, its central location in Trafalgar Square offers a delightful setting to celebrate the Christmas season.
+Since December 2020, a charming Christmas market has popped up in front of the National Gallery, featuring stalls with holiday gifts and warm, festive drinks.

 This is a special Christmas Tree as it stands right in the middle of the National History Museum’s ice rink.
 A unique setting to feel the magic of Christmas, isn’t it?